redrambles/skillcrush-starter-2/wp-content/plugins/instagram-feed/README.txt

 Yep.
 You can just separate the IDs by commas, either in the User ID(s) field on the plugin's Settings page, or directly in the shortcode like so: `[instagram-feed id="12986477,13460080"]`.

-= How do I find my Instagram Access Token and User ID =
+= How do I find my Instagram Access Token and Instagram User ID =

 We've made it super easy.
 Simply click on the big blue button on the Instagram Feed Settings page and log into your Instagram account.
 The plugin will then retrieve and display both your Access Token and User ID from Instagram.